athomasq/athomasq.github.io/guides/kitchen-guide.md

 - Boiler by Zojirushi
 - Spice grinder by Cuisinart
 - Food processor by PC
-- Pourover pot by Chemex
+- Pourover coffee pot by Chemex
 - Vacuum sealer by FoodSaver
+- Instant read thermometer by ThermoPen

 ### Accessories

-- Instant read thermometer by ThermoPen
 - Digital scale
 - Large mortar and pestle for pastes
 - Small mortar and pestle for spices